 “Quick”, “punchy”, “warm”, “technical” — each resolves to the model’s average reading of that label, which is rarely your reading.

-How to spot it: your description has 3+ adjectives and 0 examples.
+How to spot it: your description has 3 or more adjectives and 0 examples.

 2. Shape constraints are described, not shown

-“Use 3 bullets, each with a header and a 1-sentence explanation.”
-This is more specific than adjectives but still leaves shape underspecified — what kind of header, where the colon goes, how long the sentence.
+“Use 3 bullets, each with a header and a one-sentence explanation.”
+More specific than adjectives, but shape is still underspecified — what kind of header, where the colon goes, how long the sentence runs.

-How to spot it: structural rules are prose, not a template.
+How to spot it: your structural rules are prose, not a literal template the model can copy.

-How to spot it: the example you used does not match the target domain in tone or genre.
+How to spot it: the example you pasted does not match the target domain in tone or genre.

 4. Examples contradict each other

 Example 1 is short.
 Example 2 is long.
 Example 3 has bullets.
-The model averages and gets confused.
-Worse, it copies the wrong example for your input.
+The model averages them and gets confused — worse, it may copy the wrong one for your input.

-How to spot it: your 2-3 examples differ in length, tone, or structure.
+How to spot it: your 2-3 examples differ in length, tone, or structure in ways that are not driven by the input.

 A negative example (“not like this”) is often as anchoring as a positive one.
-Without it, the model may drift in the wrong direction without knowing it.
+Without it the model can drift in the wrong direction with no signal that it is off.

-How to spot it: only positive examples, no rejected examples.
+How to spot it: you have only positive examples and no rejected example.

 Before you change anything

-- Identify one real example of an acceptable output (find one in your archive, or hand-write one).
+- Find one real example of an acceptable output — pull one from your archive, or hand-write one.

-- Identify one example of an unacceptable output, and the specific reason it failed.
+- Find one example of an unacceptable output and the specific reason it failed.

-- Note tone, length, structure, and vocabulary of the acceptable example.
+- Note the tone, length, structure, and vocabulary of the acceptable example.

-- Confirm your examples match the target domain.
+- Confirm the example matches the target domain.

-- Decide where in the prompt the examples will go (before output spec usually works best).
+- Decide where in the prompt the examples go (just before the deliverable usually wins).

 Information to collect